tpluscode/tpluscode.github.io/source/_posts/2016-03-12-rest-misconceptions-5.markdown

 In this installment of my REST series I will take on the train wreck, which some people call REST API documentation.
 Of course some form of documentation is necessary but I am growing more and more disappointed with most current solutions.
-Tools like swagger or apiary can be used to create some sort of documentation, but they sure as hell don't describe REST APIs.
+Tools like [Swagger][swag]  or [Apiary](http://apiary.io) can be used to create some sort of documentation, but they sure as hell don't describe REST APIs.

 <!--more-->